 Westland Lysander, T1552, 25th July 1942

-Donegal had to respond to a report of an aircraft having landed
+On July 25th 1942, the Irish Army stationed in the Inishowen Peninsula in Donegal had to respond to a report of an aircraft having landed on the beach near Ballyliffen.

 The two airmen were accommodated over night in Fort Lenan with the Irish Army Garrison there.
-Additional fuel was delivered from Northern Ireland the next day and, refueled, the Lysander and it's airmen took off at 13:30 hours.
+Additional fuel was delivered from Northern Ireland the next day and, refueled, the Lysander and it's crew took off at 13:30 hours.
 The report records the crew as being 'on a training flight' thus giving the authorities the necessary free hand to allow the crew to depart and not be interned.
-At this stage in the war, Allied crew were not being interned in any case.
+At this stage in the war, Allied crew were not regularly being interned in any case.
 This done, the file was prepared and entered in the records.

 Sgt.
 John 'Jack' William Frederick Fryer 1198788 RAFVR